ncphillips/truecoders.io/_coders/jessica-harris.markdown

   body: |-
     Handled all the requirements of a delivery driver:

-    - Took customer’s food and beverage orders
+    - Took customer's food and beverage orders
     - Delivered food and beverages to customers at address provided
     - Sliced pizzas, desserts, and bread, cheese, or cinnamon sticks
     - Cooked and sauced chicken wings and fries